 usually required.
-If you don't have surgery after you start having symptoms, you may die suddenly or develop heart failure.
+If you don't have your valve replaced after you start having symptoms, you may die suddenly or develop heart failure.
 Valve replacement can relieve symptoms, improve your quality of life, and help you have a more normal life span.

 slideshow on aortic valve replacement surgery .
 For more information, see Surgery.

 - Aortic Valve Stenosis: Should I Have Surgery?

-A less invasive procedure called balloon valvuloplasty might be done for some children, teens, or young adults in their
+Balloon valvuloplasty is a less invasive procedure that might be done for some children, teens, or young adults in their

 20s, or for people for whom valve surgery is too great a risk.
 For more information, see Surgery.